Special plants and animals to look out for on your moorland visit

 This curlew was filmed near one of our Community Science environmental monitoring sites.
 Notice the worm hanging from its bill – showing how important wet soils are for this wader.
 A second bird (or was it the same individual?) also took flight right in view of the camera.

 Blanket bog is a special habitat of the upland moors.
 Our apps can help you name some of the characteristic blanket bog plants.
 There are two types of cotton grass (they are really sedges).
 They produce distinctive cotton-like tufted seed heads in spring and summer.
 Sphagnum moss has become scarce in the Peak District and South Pennine moors.
-But it’s the key peat-building plant so seeing some may indicate that the moorland you are in is recovering.
+But it’s a peat-building plant so seeing some may indicate that the moorland you are in is recovering.
 Sphagnum is often associated with other moorland plants such as cranberry, bog rosemary and the tiny sundew which feeds on insects.

 The black darter is a small dragonfly that lives where there is sphagnum moss, so it is another indicator of improving moorland habitat.
 If it darts away before you get a chance for a proper look, stay very still and it will return to the same perch.